microsoft/PowerToys/README.md

 If you are a developer, feel free to send a pull request to the **Dev** branch.
 We still have a lot of features and bugs to resolve.
 Take a look at [issues page](https://github.com/qianlifeng/Wox/issues) if you want to contribute :)

 If you are not a developer, you can still contribute to the project.
-Install the Latest build(https://ci.appveyor.com/project/qianlifeng/wox/history) and report bugs.
-Help us with new entries and corrections to the [Wox doc](http://doc.getwox.com).
+Install the [Latest build](https://ci.appveyor.com/project/qianlifeng/wox/history) and report bugs.
 Feedback is always welcome!

 Docs
 =========

 Full documentation can be found here [Wox doc](http://doc.getwox.com).
 This is a good place to start if you are installing Wox for the first time.
-Feel free to contribute if you want to improve, correct or translate the documentation.

 In the future, all of the documentation will be moved back to Github wiki.